 You will be given two school ‘placements’ in two Key Stages and in both your lead school and for a term in a contrasting school.
 You will have a school based mentor and regular visits from the Alliance training manager to give you the best possible start to your career.

-Before you can take up a place on a School Direct route (or any route into teaching) you are required to have a second or first class degree, passed GCSEs (or equivalent) in English, maths and science at grade C or above and have passed the QTS skills tests in literacy and numeracy.
+Before you can take up a place on a School Direct route (or any route into teaching) you are required to have a second or first class degree, passed GCSEs (or equivalent) in English, maths and science at grade C or above and have passed the QTS skills tests in English and maths.

 Details of the test and how you register to take them, can be found here